deeexcee-io/squidlet/README.md

 ## What is it? 🤷🏼‍♂️

 Just an updated version of this tool - https://github.com/aancw/spose which a squid proxy port scanner.
+It detects open ports behind squid proxy for CTF and pentest purpose using http proxy method.

 All credit to the original author.
 Updated with love and chatgpt <3